Campfire: Just Some Kindling

 If you want to really get to know someone, sit around a fire with them.

 There’s something hypnotic about the dancing flames and the crackling wood.
 Fire is man’s oldest conversation starter.
 People will tell you stories they’ve never told.
 They’ll share their hopes and their dreams.
-And by the end of the night, you’ll seem to solve most of the world’s problems.
+And by the end of the night, through conversation you’ll seem to solve most of the world’s problems.
 After a hard day exploring, there’s no better way to relax than to crack a cold beer and gather around a fire with friends.

 Even when I’m alone with a fire, I’ve noticed similar effects on my inner monologue.
 My mind begins to wander and before long I’m a philosopher and my own therapist.
 Some folks say they do their best thinking in the shower.
 I do my best thinking around a fire.

 Watching a log slowly turn to ash gives us a moment’s perspective.
 It removes us from our hectic lives of text messages, overflowing email inboxes, and impossible deadlines.
 It connects us to simpler times when we didn’t spend every moment of every day reacting to nonstop phone notifications.